aisha0926/aifolio-api/README.md

 2. GITHUB_USER - This is github username
 3. GIT_TOKEN - This is the token taken from your github account
 4. DB_CONNECTION - Connection string
+5. SENDGRID_API_KEY - API key generated from sendgrid (https://docs.sendgrid.com/for-developers/sending-email/quickstart-nodejs)
+6. SENDGRID_SENDER_EMAIL - Sender email.
+Basically, where the email is going to come from.
+7. SENDGRID_RECIPIENT_EMAIL - Email that you wish to receive the emails to
+8. SENDGRID_TEMPLATE_ID - Template ID generated after creating a dynamic template (https://mc.sendgrid.com/dynamic-templates)

 Upon finishing the environment set up, you can then continue to use the API using the following endpoints.